Rational evaluation of various epidemic models based on the COVID-19 data of China: Conclusion and Discussion

-The authors acknowledged the financial supports from the National Natural Science Foundation of China (Grants No. 21877070, 11801020), Startup Research Funding of Minjiang University (mjy19033) and Special Pre-research Project of Beijing University of Technology for Fighting the Outbreak of Epidemics.
+The authors acknowledged the financial supports from the National Natural Science Foundation of China (Grants No. 21877070, 11801020), Startup Research Funding of Minjiang University (mjy19033), the Natural Science Foundation of Fujian Province of China (2020J05172), and Special Pre-research Project of Beijing University of Technology for Fighting the Outbreak of Epidemics.
 Zhuge would like to thank Dr. Yi Wei for his support on data collection.